lfilho/sample-webextension/docs/development/README.md

 - `npm test` on each PR.
 - `npm release` on each push to master, auto-generating a release, release notes, version bumps, etc. _See #36 for the initial work on it._

+## Git flow

+We're using feature branches and PRs to merge them to master.
+A branch can have as many commits as you like but PRs will be squashed into a single commit.
+So make your branches/PRs small and cohesive.
+This enables a more streamlined master's history, easier to rollback if needed, easier and faster to rebase, etc.